 - Period in which they are unable to work due to an injury

 The injured person will be awarded their full salary for one of the above time periods that is of the shortest duration.

-The Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, are capable of handling all aspects of workers’ compensation claims and are committed to helping our clients to pursue benefits successfully.
+The Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, are capable of handling all aspects of workers’ compensation claims and are committed to helping our clients to pursue benefits successfully.
 Contact a compassionate and knowledgeable lawyer by calling 919-851-3311.